hossein1376/all-english-verbs/README.md

-# all-english-verbs
+### All English Verbs
-All English Verbs(~ 22,000), with Present Participle, Simple Past and Past Participle Forms.
-Data scraped from: https://pasttenses.com/
+All English Verbs, about 22,000.
+With Present Participle (-ing), Simple Past and Past Participle Forms.
+Available inside an Excel Sheet.

+Data was scraped from: https://pasttenses.com/ by a python script.